Two generalisations of Leighton's Theorem: Introduction

-In Section 3 we give a new proof of Theorem \ref{introLeighton}, and in Section 4 we use this as a blueprint to prove Theorem \ref{introball}.
-Firstly, let's sketch the idea behind our new proof of Theorem \ref{introLeighton}.
+The groupoid proof of the original Leighton's Theorem is very instructive for understanding the proof of the graph of objects version.
+A sketch of the proof is as follows.
 Let $T$ be a tree that covers our finite graphs $G_1$ and $G_2$ via maps $p_1:T\to G_1$ and $p_2:T\to G_2$.
 One idea is to consider how each star (of a vertex) in $T$ maps down to $G_1$ and $G_2$, and observe that there are only finitely many stars up to $(p_1,p_2)$-invariant isomorphism.
 It is then natural to try and piece together these (isomorphism classes of) stars to build a common finite cover of $G_1$ and $G_2$.
 But two stars can only be joined along an edge if they are compatible on this edge, meaning that the maps to $G_1$ and $G_2$ agree on this edge.
-Unfortunately this approach doesn't quite work, even if we take duplicates of some stars, as there may not be any symmetry in the compatibility relations between stars.
-The solution to this difficulty is to create symmetry by expanding our collection of stars, with the aid of a finite groupoid $\Gamma$ consisting of maps between stars in $G_1$ and $G_2$ (see Section 2 for definitions and background about groupoids).
-Each star in $T$ induces a map from a star in $G_1$ to a star in $G_2$, and these maps will generate $\Gamma$.
-To each element $\gamma\in\Gamma$ that maps from a star in $G_1$ to a star in $G_2$, we associate a new star (that is not yet part of a graph) with maps down to $G_1$ and $G_2$ that commute with $\gamma$ - these will form our collection of stars that we can piece together to form the common finite cover of $G_1$ and $G_2$.
-The combinatorial details of our proof are actually quite similar to Leighton's original proof, but a key difference is that we have a naturally defined groupoid lurking behind the combinatorics.
-This makes it easier to generalise our proof to other versions of Leighton's Theorem, because we can redefine the groupoid $\Gamma$ to capture any additional structure that we might want to associate to the graphs.
-In particular, for Theorem \ref{introball} we wish to preserve structure at the level of $R$-balls, and we prove it by taking $\Gamma$ to be a groupoid consisting of maps between $\pi_1 G_1$-orbits and $\pi_1G_2$ -orbits of $R$-balls in $T$.
+Unfortunately this approach doesn't quite work, even if we take duplicates of some stars, as there may not be any ``symmetry'' in the compatibility relations between stars.
+The solution is to create symmetry by expanding our collection of stars, with the aid of a finite groupoid $\calS$ consisting of maps between stars in $G_1$ and $G_2$.
+For a vertex $v\in V(T)$, an automorphism $g\in\Aut(T)$ restricts to a map $\star*(v)\to\star*(gv)$, and this induces a map $\star*(p_i(v))\to\star*(p_j(v))$ for a choice of $i,j\in\{1,2\}$.
+Such maps form the groupoid $\calS$.
+To each $s\in\calS$ that maps from a star in $G_1$ to a star in $G_2$, we associate a new star (that is not yet part of a graph) with maps down to $G_1$ and $G_2$ that commute with $s$ - these will form our collection of stars that we can piece together to form the common finite cover of $G_1$ and $G_2$.